 Modern Camping: Modern Tents are only permitted in Modern Camping areas, located off of the period fairgrounds.
-There are a limited number of camper/ RV spaces with electric hookups, available on a first come-first served basis, but no septic hookups.
-We do not allow the use of AC units in campers due to limited 20 amp service.
+There are a limited number of camper/motorhome spaces with electric hookups, available on a first come-first served basis, but no septic hookups.
+We do not allow the use of AC units in campers.
 There is a fee for all modern camping.
 Please see Application for Fee Schedule.